-I'll start off with a little bit of background on the evolution of accident investigation, from simply looking at mechanical failure or pilot error, to examining the organizational factors that played a role.
-I'll talk about how organizations drift into failure and how the components of SMS are intended to provide a formal, structured process to help companies “find trouble, before trouble finds them”.
+Today I'll start off with a little bit of background on the evolution of accident investigation, from simply looking at mechanical failure or so-called pilot error, to examining the organizational factors that played a role.
+I'll talk about how organizations drift into failure and how, based on the best practices of high reliability organizations, the components of Safety Management Systems (SMS) were designed to provide a formal, structured process—or, “a mindful infrastructure”—helping companies “find trouble, before trouble finds them”.
 Using real-life examples from TSB investigations, I'm going to argue that many, if not most, accidents can be attributed to a breakdown in the way organizations pro-actively identify and mitigate hazards and manage risks.

 I'll also examine the role that governance plays, both internal and external, to hold companies accountable for having effective risk management systems in place.

 In the immediate aftermath of a serious aviation accident, the questions people usually ask are “What happened?”; “Was it mechanical breakdown or human error?”; “What or who is to blame?”
 But modern aircraft accident investigations look beyond the “what” to try to determine the “why,” because the primary objective is not to find fault or attribute blame, but to advance transportation safety by identifying the underlying causal or contributing factors, and the ones that create risks in the transportation system.